scgmlz/hugo-theme-scgdoc/exampleSite/content/documentation/playground/tabs-nav.md

 +++

 ## Tabs navigation
-A page with information structured in accordion-manner.
+A page with information structured in tabs manner.
 See [Boostrap Navs](https://getbootstrap.com/docs/4.0/components/navs/) for more details.

 ### Basic tabs